 Ensure physical distancing at all times.
 Observe at least a 2-meter distance from other people.
 Leave the COMELEC premises immediately after your registration.

-COMELEC Registration 2021: How to Register as a Voter
+The COMELEC Registration Process: How to Register as a Voter in the Philippines

 Now that you know what you should do before you register, it’s equally important to learn what to do during your voter’s registration.